Quick Facts

 Athletics

 Intercollegiate competition in Baseball, Basketball (men’s and women’s), Football, Soccer (men’s and women’s), Softball, Track and Field (men’s and women’s) and Volleyball.
-Texas College is a member of the National As-sociation of Intercollegiate Athletics (NAIA), Division I, the Red River Athletic Conference (RRAC) and the Central State Football League (CSFL).
+Texas College is a member of the National Association of Intercollegiate Athletics (NAIA), Division I, the Red River Athletic Conference (RRAC), and the Sooner Athletic Conference (SAC).

 College Colors